Tecnativa/doodba/README.md

 planning on a general update to it that you find interesting for the general-purpose one, please send us a pull request.

+### Can I skip the `-f <environment>.yaml` part for `docker-compose` commands?

+Let's suppose you want to use `test.yaml` environment by default, no matter where you clone the project:

+    ln -s test.yaml docker-compose.yaml
+    git add docker-compose.yaml
+    git commit

+Let's suppose you only want to use `devel.yaml` in your local development machine by default:

+    ln -s devel.yaml docker-compose.yml

+Notice the difference in the prefix (`.yaml` vs. `.yml`).
+Docker Compose will use the `.yml` one if both are found, so that's the one we considered you should use in your local clones, and that's the one that will be git-ignored by default by the scaffolding `.gitignore` file.

+Another option is that you use the [`COMPOSE_FILE` environment variable][].
+Returning to the example where you are in your local development machine, you might want to add this to your `~/.bashrc` or equivalent:

+    export COMPOSE_FILE=docker-compose.yml:docker-compose.yaml:devel.yaml

+As a design choice, the scaffolding defaults to being explicit.

 ### How can I help?

 Just [head to our project](https://github.com/Tecnativa/docker-odoo-base) and open an issue or pull request.

+[`COMPOSE_FILE` environment variable]: https://docs.docker.com/compose/reference/envvars/#/composefile
 [Original Odoo]: https://github.com/odoo/odoo
 [Odoo S.A.]: https://www.odoo.com
 [OCB]: https://github.com/OCA/OCB